elcuervo/shoden/README.md

-# Shoden
+# Shôden

 ![Elephant god](http://www.redprintdna.com/wp-content/uploads/2011/09/L-Elephant-Against-Sky.jpg)

-Shoden is a persistance library on top of Postgres.
+Shôden is a persistance library on top of Postgres.
 It is basically an [Ohm](https://github.com/soveran/ohm) clone but using Postgres as a main database.